halitbatur/crud-solutions/README.md

-## Updating data with mongoose Lab
+## Create and read data with mongoose Lab

 ### Objectives